autonity/docs.autonity.org/content/docs/concepts/validator/_index.md

 ## Overview

 This section describes the role of validators, prerequisites for becoming a validator, and the validator lifecycle (registration, pausing, reactivation).

 A validator is an Autonity full node with bonded stake that is eligible for selection to an Autonity Network's consensus committee.
 As a member of the consensus committee its primary function is to ensure the integrity of system state.
+Validators participate in block proposal, voting, and verification, and the computation of median price data for selected currency pairs according to the Oracle protocol.

-To fulfil this it participates in consensus computation with other members of the consensus committee, validating proposed blocks in accordance with the rules of Autonity's implementation of the Tendermint consensus mechanism.
+To fulfil this purpose the validator participates in consensus computation with other members of the consensus committee:

+- Validating proposed blocks in accordance with the rules of Autonity's implementation of the Tendermint consensus mechanism.
+- Submitting price reports and voting on aggregated median price data in oracle protocol voting rounds.

 It has responsibilities to: